wiresuncrossed/hoen-definitions/docs/CONTRIBUTING.md

 ### Format and Validity
 - Validate the YAML file using tools like `yamllint` or `prettier`.
 - Indent with **2 spaces** (or adjust per preference).
+- Remove trailing whitespaces
+- Ideally use `.editorconfig` compatible editor to enforce the above formatting rules automatically
 - Ensure valid syntax and consistent key-value naming.

 ### Specificity of Changes